jasonbayton/11ty/_src/blog/2023/11/submit-better-tickets.md

 It's certainly one of the easiest methods to get the attention of a support team member, but it has the potential to cause issues later.

-At best it'll be a distraction, at worst the issue won't be properly logged and tracked, meaning there will be no formal request logged for the issue; this can present as a problem later if the issue requires retrospective review or similar issues exist and the team goes looking to reference.
+At best, it'll be a distraction, at worst the issue won't be properly logged and tracked, meaning there will be no formal request logged for the issue; this can present as a problem later if the issue requires retrospective review or similar issues exist and the team goes looking to reference.

 Do both sides a favour, log the request through the company-approved channels, and keep communication there.